 Curious Edinburgh is a project based at Science, Technology and Innovation Studies at the University of Edinburgh.
 Niki Vermeulen came up with the original idea for Curious Edinburgh, inspired by the history of science walking tours conducted for many years by John Henry.
 Niki also has overall responsibility for the planning and development of the project.
-All content was researched and written by Bill Jenkins, with much help from the numerous collaborators listed below.
+Unless otherwise stated, all content was researched and written by Bill Jenkins, with much help from the numerous collaborators listed below.

 We would like to thank the following individuals and organisations for their invaluable help with this project:

 John Henry, for providing much invaluable information and advice, for kindly agreeing to let us use video recordings of his final history of science walking tour and for coming up with the idea in the first place.

 Clare Button of Edinburgh University Library who wrote the content for the ‘history of genetics and biotechnology’ tour.

 Morna Findlay, James Loxley, Richard Roger, Jonathan Silvertown and our other partners at Edinburgh Cityscope.

 Daisy Cunynghame and Iain Milne of the Royal College of Physicians of Edinburgh.

 Anna Downie of the Museum of the Royal College of Surgeons of Edinburgh.